visulima/visulima/packages/jsdoc-open-api/docs/short/describing-responses.md

 ```

 ### Empty response body
-Some responses, such as 204 No Content, have no body.
+ Responses, such as 204 No Content, have no body.
 To indicate the response body is empty, do not specify `@responseContent`:

 ```js